komuw/ong/README.md

 Taken mainly from the talk; `How I Write HTTP Web Services after Eight Years`[1][2] by Mat Ryer.

 You really should not be using this code/library.
-The Go `net/http` package is more that enough.
+The Go `net/http` package is more than enough.
 If you need some extra bits, may I suggest the awesome (https://github.com/gorilla)[https://github.com/gorilla] web toolkit.